-Like gold, cryptocurrencies have a deep and very liquid market.
-This especially true of the major high volume cryptos.
+Like gold, many cryptocurrencies have a deep and very liquid market.
+This is not the case for many of the newer or smaller altcoins.

 While the price can be quite volatile, there is no difficulty is disposing of cryptocurrency for cash through a crypto exchange if you need to urgently liquidate.

 6. Institutions Are Going To Buy More Cryptocurrencies